macwilam/linksense/TASK_SQL.md

 # Or cast to numeric
 query = "SELECT CAST(value AS DECIMAL) FROM metrics LIMIT 1"
 ```

+**Note on MySQL/MariaDB**: Aggregate functions like `SUM()` and `AVG()` return DECIMAL type values, which are properly converted to numeric values.
+Integer columns work correctly with these aggregates.

 #### JSON Truncation
 **Symptom**: `json_truncated = true` frequently